ariutokintumi/ERC-20-Pre-initialization/eip/rationale.md

    - Savvy users can batch-initialize slots on tokens they may want to trade when hype spikes.
 3. **Wallet/dApp Automation**
    - Wallets, bots, and advanced dApps can offer a “pre-initialize now” button or automatic service for users to optimize their on-chain costs.

+## Design Philosophy & Comparison

+This EIP shares a core design philosophy with [ERC-721A](https://www.erc721a.org), a widely adopted, optimized NFT standard that allows for cheap batch minting by deferring part of the gas cost to the first transfer of each token.
+**721A takes a “low gas now, higher gas later” approach:**
+Minting is cheaper for the user, but the first transfer of a token is slightly more expensive as the slot must be fully initialized then.

+This proposal flips that paradigm:
+Here, we allow (but do not require) users to pay the “storage rent” up front, when gas is low, making their later transfers (when gas might be high) much cheaper.
+It’s "high gas now, low gas later", the opposite time/gas bet than [ERC-721A](https://www.erc721a.org).

+Just as with [ERC-721A](https://www.erc721a.org), neither approach reduces total gas in a flat-fee world.
+Both provide value by letting users/speculators decide when to pay expensive storage, aligning costs with their expectations of network activity and their own needs.

+This makes the mechanism not just a technical optimization, but a user-experience and UX timing tool for advanced and power users—mirroring a pattern already accepted in the ERC-721 world.

 ## Why Not Use Other Approaches?